Facebook Pixel Training Philosophy | Western Kentucky University

 Training Needs Are Met Through the Expertise of CC Staff and Other Campus and Community Professionals.

 The CC provides exposure to a broad range of experiences and theoretical perspectives during the year, both internally and externally.
-This allows interns to seek their own areas of interest within different venues such as clinical intervention, programming, consultation, psycho-pharmacology, assessment, multiculturalism, didactics, case presentation, and scholarly inquiry.
+This allows interns to seek their own areas of interest within different venues, such as clinical assessment and intervention, crisis intervention, psychosocial needs assessment, outreach programming, group work, and provision of training/supervision.

 Individuals Learn In Individual Ways.

-The Training Program uses various learning methods including practical experiences, modeling, process-based activities, group, didactic, experiential, and self-guided learning.
+The Training Program uses various learning methods, including practical experiences, modeling, process-based activities, group, didactic, experiential, and self-guided learning.
 The CC provides an environment that is supportive and challenging and based in part on interns' self-assessments.
-Time is spent initially working with interns to assist them in defining their goals and desires for training.
+Time is spent initially working with interns to assist them in defining their interests, needs, and goals for training.

 Theory, research, and practice mutually inform each other.
-Interns are guided and encouraged in their pursuit of observing, inferring, formulating, and evaluating clinical hypotheses.
+When engaging in clinical work, interns are guided and encouraged in their pursuit of observing, inferring, formulating, and evaluating clinical hypotheses.
 Interns generate clinical hypotheses based on theory and research.

 Some of the links on this page may require additional software to view.